 The people in village V2 are better-off overall than those in V1, and they have greater access to off-farm job opportunities, such as factory work.
 In a fairly rural region with large ethnic minority populations, V2 also stands out for being about 95% Kinh and heavily urbanized.

-With little arable land available and good alternatives, it has become common to commute daily to nearby companies and factories, or else to migrate.
-Women in the village tend to engage in daily wage labour locally, while many men work farther away in cities, though many women have also migrated.
+With little arable land available, but viable options within commuting distance, it has become common to travel daily to nearby companies and factories, or else to migrate.
+"My whole village has no land, only residential land; agricultural land is not available," a 33-year-old woman explained.
+"People go to work as builders, people go to companies.
+In general, they are all hired workers."
+Women in the village tend to engage in daily wage labour locally, while many men work farther away in cities - though many women have also migrated.